awsdocs/amazon-ec2-user-guide-windows/doc_source/instance-types.md

 + **Intel Deep Learning Boost \(Intel DL Boost\)** — Accelerates AI deep learning use cases\.
 The 2nd Gen Intel Xeon Scalable processors extend Intel AVX\-512 with a new Vector Neural Network Instruction \(VNNI/INT8\) that significantly increases deep learning inference performance over previous generation Intel Xeon Scalable processors \(with FP32\) for image recognition/segmentation, object detection, speech recognition, language translation, recommendation systems, reinforcement learning, and more\.
 VNNI may not be compatible with all Linux distributions\.

   The following instances support VNNI: `M5n`, `R5n`, `M5dn`, `M5zn`, `R5b`, `R5dn`, `D3`, and `D3en`\. `C5` and `C5d` instances support VNNI for only `12xlarge`, `24xlarge`, and `metal` instances\.

+Confusion may result from industry naming conventions for 64\-bit CPUs\.
+Chip manufacturer Advanced Micro Devices \(AMD\) introduced the first commercially successful 64\-bit architecture based on the Intel x86 instruction set\.
+Consequently, the architecture is widely referred to as AMD64 regardless of the chip manufacturer\.
+Windows and several Linux distributions follow this practice\.
+This explains why the internal system information on an instance running Ubuntu or Windows displays the CPU architecture as AMD64 even though the instances are running on Intel hardware\.

 ## Instances built on the Nitro System<a name="ec2-nitro-instances"></a>